yurifrl/wishlist/business-vision.md

 Type

-[Qualify the customer’s expertise, technical background, and degree of sophistication—that is, guru, casual user, and so on.]
+[Qualify the customer’s expertise, technical background, and degree of sophistication—that is, guru, [casual user, and so on.]

 Responsibilities

-[List the user’s key responsibilities with regards to the system being developed— that is, captures customers details, produces reports, coordinates work, and so on.]
+[List the user’s key responsibilities with regards to the system being developed— that is, captures [customers details, produces reports, coordinates work, and so on.]

 Success Criteria

 [How does the customer define success?

- How is the customer rewarded?]
+ Howisthecustomerrewarded?]

 Involvement

 [How the customer is involved in the project?
-Relate where possible to the Rational Unified Process roles—that is, Requirements Reviewer, and so on.]
+Relate where possible to the Rational Unified Process [roles—that is, Requirements Reviewer, and so on.]

 Deliverables